brimdata/super/book/src/super-sql/functions/generics/map.md

 ```

 ---
-_Same as above but with an anonymous lambda expression_
+_Same as above but with a lambda expression_

 ```mdtest-spq {data-layout="stacked"}
 # spq